ethanmdavidson/packer-plugin-git/README.md

 A plugin for packer which provides access to git.
 Compatible with Packer >= 1.7.0

-Right now, the only feature is a datasource that provides the current commit hash, because this was the only feature I personally needed.
-If there is another feature you want, feel free to open an issue or submit a PR.

 Under the hood, it uses [go-git](https://github.com/go-git/go-git).

 ## Usage